sotoblanco/BTC_Price_Prediction/README.md

 ### Optional: locustfile test

 **Optional**: locustfile.py can also be run to test the prediction service just run the ``predict.py`` using:

 ``
 bentoml serve --production
 ``

-This will run your service in the localhost:
+This will run your service in the localhost:3000

-open a new command line (make sure locust is installed)
+open a new command line (make sure locust is installed) run:
-run:

 ``
 locust -H http://localhost:3000
 ``

 Open: ``localhost:8089`` in your browser and use the interface to add users and spawn rate:

 ![image](https://user-images.githubusercontent.com/46135649/199871260-3d6116c4-000b-472a-9752-c9e53d9f6665.png)

 This is a picture of the overall performance of the prediction service